ahmedTohami/testing/README.md

 application on how to use test driven strategy and perform test suites in project

 ## testing suites included
-RSS Feeds
+1.RSS Feeds
-The menu
+2.The menu
-Initial Entries
+3.Initial Entries
-New Feed Selection
+4.New Feed Selection

 #Suites included